dtimofeev/Sanitizer/README.md

 | `unique`   | - | Checks if all values of the validated array are unique.
 | `each`     | `SanitizerSchema $schema` | Checks if each of the values of the validated array satisfy the specified `$schema`
 | `schema`   | `array $schema` | Validates every key => value based on provided schema.

+# Custom error messages
+Error messages are defined inside a static map `SanitizerException::$messages` and can be easily redefined.
+This can be used for multilingual messages for example.